About the project

-Despite the COVID-19 pandemic, construction on this building began on 12 April 2020 and has continued.
-Below are pictures of the progress made so far.
+Despite the COVID-19 pandemic, construction on this building began on 12 April 2020.
+The work is now completed and serves 150 students!

 The Mona Foundation team returned in late September 2019 from the opening celebrations of the middle school Mona funded in Njomborhun village in Sierra Leone, West Africa.

 The trip was a profound experience.
 We have never been more inspired by a determined people.
 As a result of the dedicated efforts of the community and government, children from six villages will now receive a quality middle school education in a safe environment.